-An internet browser, also known as a web browser or simply a browser, is a software program that you use to view web pages on your computer.
+An internet browser, also known as a web browser or simply a browser, is a software program that lets you view web pages on your computer.
 You can think of your browser as your gateway to the internet.
-If you want to enter online sweepstakes, for example, you must first open the giveaways' websites in your internet browser.
+If you want to enter online sweepstakes, for example, you must first open a giveaway's website in your internet browser.

-The main purpose of an internet browser is to translate the code that computers use to create websites into the text, graphics, and other features of the web pages that we are all used to seeing today.
+The main purpose of an internet browser is to translate the code that computers use to create websites into the text, graphics, and other features of the web pages that we're used to seeing today.

 The First Web Browser

 The first web browser was called WorldWideWeb and later changed its name to Nexus.
 Created by Sir Tim Berners-Lee, it was released in 1990 and gave people a basic way to view web pages.
-But it was a long way from the immersive online experience we have today.
+However, it was a long way from the immersive online experience we have today.

 Without browsers, the internet as we know it today would not be possible.
-Before the first popular graphical browser, Mosaic, was released in 1992, the internet was text-based, bland, and couldn't be used without technical know-how.
+The internet was text-based, bland, and couldn't be used without technical know-how.
 This limited the number of people who had the ability and the interest to use the internet.

 The Mosaic browser helped make the internet ubiquitous.
 The graphical interface made navigating the web easy to understand and the ability to display graphics on websites made web pages more interesting.
-Best of all, people no longer needed to be programmers to get online.
+Best of all, people no longer needed to be programmers to enjoy themselves online.